 Mentally, you learn to deal with these and what keeps you going.

 Private Sector vs NHS - Nursing Pay and Salary Scales

 I've worked in both private hospitals and care settings and the NHS.

 I've most recently been in the private sector working as a Registered Nurse (RGN) in a care home after I left my post as unit manager in the prison.
 There are pros and cons to both sides.

 In the private sector, you may get a flat rate that would be considered an enhanced rate in the NHS.
-In the NHS you may start at around £11.35 an hour, or £24,907 as a newly qualified nurse, also known as a Band 5, and work your way up to the top of the pay scale with annual increments and pay rises allocated by government pay rises (presently 1% a year.)
+In the NHS you will start at £28,407 a year as a newly qualified nurse, also known as a Band 5, and work your way up to the top of the pay scale with annual increments and pay rises allocated by government pay rises (the most recent having been 5%.)

-When you reach the ceiling of your Bandings pay scale, you no longer receive increments, and just receive the government allocated pay rise (if there is one).
+When you reach the ceiling of your Banding, you no longer receive increments, and just receive the government allocated pay rise (if there is one).

 You also receive enhancements for working after 8pm at night until 7am, and also for working weekends and bank holidays.
 These are usually 30% and 60% above the hourly paid rate for nights and Saturdays and Sundays and bank holidays respectively.